-Prof. Woods’ research expertise is Physical Activity for Health.
+Prof Woods' area of expertise is Physical Activity for Health.
 Her research is framed within the social ecological model and consequently, she works across individual, interpersonal, community and policy levels.
-This multi-level approach is necessary in order to comprehensively understand and influence population levels of physical activity for health; however, it requires an extensive knowledge and an appreciation for inter-disciplinary work.
-Her current research priorities are listed below with an example of ongoing projects in each priority area.
+This multi-level approach is necessary to understand and influence population levels of physical activity for health; however, it requires an extensive knowledge and an appreciation for inter-disciplinary work.
+Current research priorities are listed below with an example of ongoing projects in each priority area.

 - The promotion of physical activity and healthy lifestyles in clinical and older adult populations.